mattcarlotta/ssdtGen/README.md

 **Special notes:
 DSDT ACPI tables must be vanilla(†).
 If any devices are renamed, forget about it.
 Won't work.

-* This script (as of now) only supports x99/z170 systems.
+* This script is in beta testing and (as of now) only supports x99/z170 systems.
 * This script will install IASL to the usr/local/bin directory if it's missing from usr/bin or usr/local/bin
-* This script is in beta testing.
-If you don't want to test something experimental, DO-NOT-USE-IT!
 * If a SSDT-xxxx.aml fails to compile, then it won't be saved.
 Check the terminal output for errors.

 † XHCI must be named XHC via config.plist DSDT patch (recommended to install USBInjectAll.kext + XHCI-x99-injector.kext with a custom SSDT-UAIC.aml):